-$QR_y = [(\Delta t)^T]$ $AC{onsite} - \Delta BC{onsite}) + (AC{wp,y} - BC{wp,y}) + SE_y] + N{y-1}$ Where, Units QR y AC wp, y Quantified GHG reductions and removals for year y Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., derived for actual harvest volumes following the guidance in the Quantification Guidance) CO 2 e CO 2 e BC wp,y Annual baseline carbon in wood products that would have remained stored for at least 100 years (i.e., derived for baseline harvest volumes following the guidance in the Quantification Guidance) CO 2 e SEy Secondary Effect GHG emissions caused by the project activity in year y CO 2 e N y-1 Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project - see footnote 19, p.
-38) CO 2 e And, $C{onsite} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ Where, AConsite, y Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date) CO 2 e AConsite, y-1 Actual onsite carbon as inventoried for year y-1 CO2e CDy Appropriate confidence deduction for year y, as determined following the Quantification Guidance % CD y-1 Appropriate confidence deduction for year y-1, as determined following the Quantification Guidance % And, • $\Delta B$ $C{onsite} = (BC{onsite,y}) - (BC{onsite,y-1})$ Where, BC onsite , y Baseline onsite carbon as estimated for year y (y may be less than a year for the first reporting period following the start date) CO2e BConsite, y-1 = Baseline onsite carbon as estimated for year y-1 CO 2 e
+$QR_y = [(\Delta x)^T]$ $AAC{onsite} - \Delta BC{onsite}) + (AC{wp,y} - BC{wp,y}) \times 0.80 + SE{as,y}] + N{y-1}$ Where, Units QR y AC wp, y Quantified GHG reductions and removals for year y Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., derived for actual harvest volumes following the guidance in the Quantification Guidance) CO2e CO2e BC wp,y Annual baseline carbon in wood products that would have remained stored for at least 100 years (i.e., derived for baseline harvest volumes following the guidance in the Quantification Guidance) CO 2 e 0.80 = Market responses to changes in wood product production.
+The general assumption in this protocol is that for every tonne of reduced harvesting caused by a forest project, the market will compensate with an increase in harvesting of 0.2 tonnes on other lands SE as,y Secondary Effect GHG emissions that may result from activity shifting outside the project area, as a result of the project activity in year y CO2e N y-1 Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project - see footnote 21, p.
+39) CO2e And, ∆A Where, $C{onsite} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ AConsite, y Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date) CO 2 e AConsite, y-1 = Actual onsite carbon as inventoried for year y-1 CO 2 e CDy Appropriate confidence deduction for year y, as determined following the Quantification Guidance % CD y-1 Appropriate confidence deduction for year y-1, as determined following the Quantification Guidance % And, $\Delta B$ $C{onsite} = (BC{onsite,y}) - (BC{onsite,y-1})$ Where, BC onsite , y Baseline onsite carbon as estimated for year y (y may be less than a year for the first reporting period following the start date) CO 2 e BC onsite, y-1 = Baseline onsite carbon as estimated for year y-1 CO 2 e